When to Visit Key West, Florida: What to Expect by Season & Month

 Port of Key West in July

-Average lows in July are 81°F (27°C), and humidity stays high throughout the evening.
-You may be abandoning those al fresco dinners in favor of your air-conditioned apartment.
+Average lows in July are 81°F (27°C), and we see humidity staying high throughout the evening.
+We wouldn’t blame you for abandoning those al fresco dinners in favor of your air-conditioned apartment.

-Celebrate Key West’s favorite dessert at the Key Lime Festival.
+Celebrate Key West’s favorite dessert (and our favorite South Florida dessert!) at the Key Lime Festival.
 Eating and cooking contests, tasty cocktails, and scavenger hunts make this a tart but sweet event.

 August